This post may contain affiliate links. Please read our privacy policy.

 I’m practically a cheesecake professional at this point.
 And in my opinion?
 The best cheesecakes are made using a water bath.

 I know that water baths can be intimidating for novice and advanced bakers alike.
-So let’s dive into why I think it’s best to use a water bath and my favorite leak-proof method for making one!
+So let’s dive into why I think it’s best to use a water bath and my favorite leak-proof methods for making one!

 Before we get to the “how,” let’s talk about the “why.”